 Genre: Fantasy – Epic

-I received an advanced reading copy of this book from the publisher in exchange for a fair and honest review.
+I received this book from the publisher in exchange for a fair and honest review.
 I’d like to thank them for allowing me to receive this review copy and inform everyone that the review you have read is my opinion alone.